SenseLogic/PHOENIX/README.md

 ```

 Converts the Phoenix files of the `PHX/` folder into matching PHP files in the `PHP/` folder,
-extracting style scripts into the `STYLE/` folder and creating the output folders if needed.
+extracting style sheets into the `STYLE/` folder and creating the output folders if needed.

 ```bash
 phoenix --extract style STYLE/ --trim --create --watch PHX/ PHP/
 ```

 Converts the Phoenix files of the `PHX/` folder into matching PHP files in the `PHP/` folder,
-extracting style scripts into the `STYLE/` folder and creating the output folders if needed,
+extracting style sheets into the `STYLE/` folder and creating the output folders if needed,
 then watches the Phoenix files for modifications.

 ## Version